- Taxes

 Is FICA Social Security?

 FICA and Social Security aren't synonymous, but they are related.
 FICA includes the combined taxes withheld for Social Security and Medicare.
-FICA taxes collected by the government help fund Social Security and Medicare programs.
+The government collects FICA taxes to help fund these programs.

 Tags